-1. DIET
+1. Diet

-- Begin with clear liquids and light foods (Jell-O, soups, etc.) - Progress to your normal diet if you are not nauseated.
+- Begin with clear liquids and light foods (Jell-o, soups, etc.) - Progress to your normal diet if you are not nauseated.

-2. WOUND CARE
+2. Wound Care

-- Maintain your operative dressing, loosen bandage if swelling of the hand occurs. - It is normal for the elbow to bleed and swell following surgery.
-If blood soaks through the bandage, do not become alarmed, reinforce with additional dressing. - To avoid infection, keep surgical incisions clean and dry - you may shower by placing a plastic covering over the surgical site beginning the day after surgery.
-NO immersion of the arm. - Elbow will be immobilized in a splint/sling following surgery do not remove until post op appointment 7-14 days following surgery. - You may begin showering and getting the wound wet after your first post-operative visit.
+- Maintain your operative dressing, loosen bandage if swelling of the hand occurs. - It is normal for the shoulder to bleed and swell following surgery.
+If blood soaks through the bandage, do not become alarmed, reinforce with additional dressing. - Remove surgical dressing on the third post-operative day - if minimal drainage is present, apply band-aids or a clean dressing over incisions and change daily. - To avoid infection, keep surgical incisions clean and dry - you may shower by placing a plastic covering over the surgical site beginning the day after surgery. - You can get your wound wet in the shower on the 2nd post-operative day.
+NO soaking or immersion of operative site.

-3. MEDICATIONS
+3. Medications

-- Local anesthetics are injected into the wound at the time of surgery.
-This will wear off within 8-12 hours and it is not uncommon for patients to encounter more pain on the first or second day after surgery when swelling peaks. - Most patients will require some narcotic pain medication for a short period of time - this can be taken as per directions on the bottle. - Do NOT take additional Tylenol (Acetaminophen) while taking Norco. - Common side effects of the pain medication are nausea, drowsiness, and constipation.
+- Local anesthetics are injected into the wound and shoulder joint at the time of surgery.
+This will wear off within 8-12 hours and it is not uncommon for patients to encounter more pain on the first or second day after surgery when swelling peaks. - Most patients will require some narcotic pain medication for a short period of time - this can be taken as per directions on the bottle. - Common side effects of the pain medication are nausea, drowsiness, and constipation.
 To decrease the side effects take the medication with food.
-If constipation occurs, consider taking an over the counter laxative. - If you are having problems with nausea and vomiting, contact the office to possibly have your medications changed. - Do not drive a car or operate machinery while taking the narcotic medication. - If you are having pain that is not being controlled by the pain medication prescribed, you may take an over the counter anti-inflammatory medication such as ibuprofen or naproxen in between doses of pain medication.
+If constipation occurs, consider taking an over the counter laxative. - If you are having problems with nausea and vomiting, contact the office to possibly have your medications changed. - Do not drive a car or operate machinery while taking the narcotic medication or while in sling. - If you are having pain that is not being controlled by the pain medication prescribed, you may take an over the counter anti-inflammatory medication such as ibuprofen or naproxen in between doses of pain medication.
 This will help to decrease pain and decrease the amount of narcotic medication required.
-Please take as directed on the bottle. - For 2 weeks following surgery take one aspirin daily to lower the risk of developing a blood clot after surgery.
-Please contact the office should severe distal arm pain occur or significant swelling of the distal arm/hand occur.
+Please take as directed on the bottle. - For 2 weeks following surgery take one aspirin twice daily to lower the risk of developing a blood clot after surgery.
+Please contact the office should severe distal arm pain occur or significant swelling of the distal arm and/or hand occur.

-4. ACTIVITY
+4. Activity

-- When sleeping or resting, inclined positions (i.e.: reclining chair) and a pillow under the forearm for support may provide better comfort. - Do not engage in activities which increase pain/swelling.
-Unless otherwise instructed the arm should remain in the sling at all times. - Avoid long periods of sitting or long distance traveling for 2 weeks. - NO driving until instructed otherwise by physician. - May return to sedentary work ONLY or school 3-4 days after surgery, if pain is tolerable. - Formal physical therapy typically begins once your splint is removed.
-Please contact your therapy location of choice within 2-3 days after surgery to schedule appointments.
+- You are to wear the sling placed at surgery for 1-2 days for comfort. - When sleeping or resting, inclined positions (i.e. reclining chair) and a pillow under the forearm for support may provide better comfort - Do not engage in activities which increase pain/swelling.
+Unless otherwise instructed the arm should remain in the sling at all times. - Avoid long periods of sitting or long distance traveling for 2 weeks. - NO driving until instructed otherwise by physician, it is illegal to drive in a sling. - May return to sedentary work ONLY or school 3-4 days after surgery, if pain is tolerable.

-5. IMMOBILIZER (IF PRESCRIBED)
+5. IMMOBILIZER (if prescribed)